PIX3LFLUX/MarioAI-NeuroRL/README.md

 * you can find all python files in the directory src
 * all scripts can be started from the GUI, if the file GUI.py is started in the same directory e.g. "python MarioAI-NeuroRL/src/GUI.py"
 * the file train_models.py can either be started directly e.g. via the batch command "python .../train_models.py" (environment is level 1) or via the GUI (select level for environment)
+* in the directory models you can find pre-trained AI models for level 1,2 and 3, they will be used when the test_models.py script is started